 As you may already know, I’m a biker.
 That is, I ride a motorcycle (a 2000 BMW R1150GS) most of the time to and from work, to and from the grocery store, and in fact, I only drive my 1996 Jeep Grand Cherokee when I have to.
-Rain or shine you will usually find me on two-wheels instead of four and sporting the appropriate gear that both protects me from the weather and enhances my visibility to those with whom I share the road.
+Rain or shine you will usually find me on two-wheels instead of four and sport the appropriate gear that both protects me from the weather and enhances my visibility to those with whom I share the road.

 On December 26th on last year, I took advantage of an online motorcycle accessories sale and ordered a new jacket.
 The $250 retail price was cut to $120 and I couldn’t pass it up.
-It kind of makes me look like a bumble bee with its black and hi-vis yellow panelling.
+It kind of makes me look like a bumble bee with its black and hi-vis yellow textile material.

 In fact, when I’m riding through some local orchards here on the coast, I find that bees are attracted to me.
-My hi-ves yellow helmet that I wear on occasion, must seem like the largest ball of pollen their compound eyes has ever seen and together with the jacket, I’m irresistible.
+My hi-vis yellow helmet that I wear on occasion, must seem like the largest ball of pollen their compound eyes has ever seen and together with the jacket, I’m irresistible.

 The jacket is also made from Kevlar, the military grade mesh fabric that is five times stronger than steel, yet infinitely lighter as you can imagine (although it’s the heaviest jacket I’ve ever worn).

 Kevlar is the stuff that bullet-proof vests and armor are made of.
 It’s use in motorcycle outfits has come into vogue in the last few years.
 The aim is that should one go down onto the roadway in some unfortunate circumstance, the Kevlar will resist abrasion and, quite literally, save your skin.
 (Plus with additional armor around the shoulders, elbows, and back…I look like the Incredible Hulk…ooh, a bonus!)